 Social Selling can turbo charge your B2B Sales

 Mercuri International’s own research, as early as in the Sales Excellence Survey 2017, found that top performing companies who excel in sales reported significantly higher levels of leveraging social media for Customer communication.
-And, the ongoing pandemic has made it a compulsion to leverage social media for purchase and sales efforts, regardless of industry.
-Social Media is the new preferred tool for Customer communication.
+Regardless of industry, Social Media is the new preferred tool for Customer communication.

 And the good news is that with the right training and effort Social Selling can be easily mastered!

 Do you get lost going deeper for one enquiry of your pipeline at the cost of ignoring others?

 Can you distinguish between these types of sales work- ‘Sales Talk’, ‘Sales Strategy’ and ‘Total Planning’?Read more

 Effective Sales Communication - 5 Stages and 7 Traps